-OSU Code of Conduct
+Ohio State Code of Conduct

 It is a violation of The Ohio State University Code of Student Conduct to participate in off-campus behavior that causes substantial property damage or serious harm to the health or safety of members of the University community.
-Some examples would be hosting an out-of-control party, setting fires, setting off fireworks, standing on or rocking cars, throwing glass bottles or other dangerous items, and rioting (4 or more persons engaged in disorderly conduct).
+Some examples would be hosting an out-of-control party, setting fires, setting off fireworks, standing on or rocking cars, throwing glass bottles or other dangerous items and rioting (4 or more persons engaged in disorderly conduct).

-Failure to obey orders to disperse from law enforcement or University authorities is a Code violation.
+Failure to obey orders to disperse from law enforcement or university authorities is a Code violation.
 Bystanders and "cheerleaders" at disturbances may be subject to University discipline.
-In addition to any civil or criminal charges you might face for these behaviors, you will also be subject to University judicial action and could be suspended or dismissed from Ohio State.
+In addition to any civil or criminal charges you might face for these behaviors, you will also be subject to university judicial action and could be suspended or dismissed from Ohio State.

 It is a violation of The Ohio State University Code of Student Conduct to engage in sexual misconduct.
 This includes physical contact or other non-physical conduct of a sexual nature in the absence of clear, knowing and voluntary consent.
 Consent is defined as the act of knowingly and affirmatively agreeing to engage in a sexual activity.
 An individual cannot consent who is substantially impaired by any drug or intoxicant.
 Consent may be withdrawn at any time.